MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customize-marketing-calendars.md

 ---
-title: "Add and customize marketing calendars for any form or entity (Dynamics 365 for Marketing) | Microsoft Docs"
+title: "Add and customize marketing calendars for any form or entity (Dynamics 365 Marketing) | Microsoft Docs"
-description: "How to add a marketing calendar to an entity or form and then customize its features in Dynamics 365 for Marketing"
+description: "How to add a marketing calendar to an entity or form and then customize its features in Dynamics 365 Marketing"
 keywords: marketing execution;email;landing page;marketing page;customer journey
 ms.date: 06/07/2019
 ms.service: dynamics-365-marketing